The Outsiders Characters List: Character Traits and Analysis

 6. Keith “Two-Bit” Mathews

-The oldest gang member (18 ½), known for his wisecracks, shoplifting, and prized switchblade.
-Two-Bit finds humor everywhere and values conformity within the gang, but shows genuine loyalty and moments of surprising seriousness.
+The oldest gang member (18 ½) and resident wisecracker.
+Known for his humor, shoplifting, and prized switchblade, Two-Bit embraces the Greaser lifestyle and values conformity but shows genuine loyalty and moments of surprising insight, particularly concerning Ponyboy.

 (Check Out Two-Bit’s Wisecracks)